Random fact: I don’t know about you, but whenever I play my career in NBA2K, Oklahoma City Thunder is the most

-- Approval greets you with Kanban dashboard.
+- The program greets you with Kanban dashboard.
 Its features are a bit easier to find since they are not that “scattered” all around in the interface – for example, you can share the artwork right in the Review tool.

 - External reviewers do not have to create an account and can be invited not only via email, but also via the link.
 Cage has a link sharing option as well, but it works for registered users only.

 - Approval Studio enables online chat-a-like discussions in the proofing tool, and we also have a Slack integration.

 - We offer 4 different annotation shapes – point, circle, square, and a free form, which is basically similar to Cage’s mark-up possibilities.
 But apart from that, in Approval you can attach one annotation to two or more similar issues in different places of the images.
 Comments can be hidden from external reviewers if necessary.